levi7x/EshopWebAPI/README.md

 <h2> Goal </h2>
 <p>
 The goal of this project is to create website that solves business problem.
-Mainly to improve myself in coding with ASP NET + React.js and applying different concepts i learned over time i ve been writing code without following any tutorial.
+Mainly to improve myself in coding with ASP NET + React.js and applying different concepts i learned over time i ve been writing code without following any tutorials.
 Ultimate goal is to deploy finished project on Mircrosoft Azure.
 </p>

 <h2> Use cases </h2>